 After an hour, take it out of the oven, run a knife along the edges to release from the pan and set on a cooling rack for 1 hour to come to room temperature.
 Cover the cheesecake with tinfoil and place it in the fridge to set overnight.

 When ready to serve, release the springform pan and remove the rim of the pan carefully.
-Top with whipped cream and lemon zest.
+Top with a berry compote, whipped cream, or leave plain!
 Slice into 16 servings and enjoy!